umr-marbec/git-training/aide-memoire/github-pages/README.md

 # Website address

-Your website will be accessible at the **https://username.github.io address**
+Your website will be accessible at the **https://username.github.io**.
+For example, the https://w3c.github.io/ page is associated with the https://github.com/w3c/w3c.github.io repository